 Although an approved LOA will prolong the student's program of study, no additional tuition charges are assessed.
 However, students may incur additional charges for supplies, fees and/or textbooks upon LOA return.
 Students on an approved LOA can receive their Pell Grant disbursement, if they are eligible to receive the funds.
-Students are not able to receive any other form of financial aid during the LOA period.
+Students are not eligible to receive any other form of financial aid during the LOA period.

 Students on an approved LOA are not considered to be withdrawn and will not be subject to any increase in tuition or change in graduation requirements that may have occurred during their absence.
-At the point the student is scheduled to return to class, the student must contact the either their Program Director (PD) or the Student Services Coordinator (SSC).
-The student will be contacted by a representative of the school, to start the LOA return process and will schedule the required Financial Aid appointment.
-During the period when the student is waiting to be placed back in their course, the school continues the LOA and is subject to the one hundred eighty (180) consecutive day maximum LOA timeframe.
+At the point the student is scheduled to return to class, a representative of the school will contact the student to start the LOA return process and to schedule a Financial Aid appointment (when necessary).

 The student may request an extension of their original return date by submitting an official request.
-The official request must be submitted to a school official via postal mail, email, or documented verbal request.
+The official request must be submitted to a school official via postal mail, text, email, or documented verbal request.
 It must contain the new return date as well as sufficient evidence of legitimate extenuating circumstances preventing the return by the original date.
-A LOA may not exceed a maximum of one hundred eighty (180) consecutive days in any twelve (12) month period.
+A LOA may not exceed a maximum of one hundred eighty (180) days in any twelve (12) month period.